Introduction to the Green Sanctuary Program

 Each congregation performs a self-assessment, writes a plan, and completes several projects across four focus areas: Environmental Justice, Worship and Celebration, Religious Education, and Sustainable Living.
 The goal is to engage a two to three year process of bringing congregational culture into greater alignment with environmentally aware faith and practices.
 Green Sanctuary accreditation is a formal recognition of a congregation’s service and dedication to the Earth.

-- Becoming a Recognized Green Sanctuary
+- Becoming an Accredited Green Sanctuary

-- Renewing the Green Sanctuary Recognition
+- Renewing the Green Sanctuary Accreditation

 - Recognized Green Sanctuary Congregations